Learning stabilizer structure of quantum states: Improper self-correction of stabilizer states

 \subsection{Tolerant testing high stabilizer-dimension states}

 In this section, we show that one can tolerantly test the class of states with high stabilizer-dimension.
-Below we reprove the completeness analysis that of~\cite{ad2024tolerant} in order to show that the tester proposed in~\cite{ad2024tolerant} also works to tolerant-test states with high stabilizer dimension.
+Below, we first prove completeness in order to show that the tester proposed in~\cite{ad2024tolerant} can also be used to tolerantly-test states with high stabilizer dimension.